RCastroPeraza/RCastroPeraza/README.md

 - 💥 Ask me about anything related Python, SQL, Data Analysis, Biotechnology or Molecular Biology

-- ⚡Also, I'm working on my own entrepreneur mixing my passion for science, technology and education ✏️
+- ⚡Also, I'm working on Validation of Computer Systems and Laboratory and Production Equipment in the Pharmaceutical Industry and my own entrepreneur mixing my passion for science, technology and education ✏️

 <br/>